 This post may contain affiliate links.
 For more information, read my disclosure policy.

-This fudgy red velvet brownie is chewy, beautiful and bakes in just 25 minutes.
+These fudgy red velvet brownies are chewy, beautiful and bake in just 25 minutes.
 Share some love with this homemade and easy brownie recipe.
 Not only do homemade brownies taste better than store-bought but it is served fresh and shows the effort you put in.

 stacked red velvet brownies with white chocolate baked in

 If you’re a usual here then you know I love making things easy.
-These red velvet brownies are no different!
-It’s an easy red velvet brownie recipe that takes under 30 minutes to bake, completely from scratch!
+These red velvet brownies are an easy red velvet brownie recipe that take under 30 minutes to bake, completely from scratch!
+I adapted my best blondie recipe to turn it into a red velvet cookie bar that is fudgy like a brownie – if you love red velvet cake, this recipe is for you.

 • White chocolate chips: or you can use cream cheese frosting instead